louislivi/SMProxy/docs/en/README.md

 Replace `'root'@'%'` in the statement with the user you are using, and replace `password` with its password.

 If it is still not available, set `default_authentication_plugin = mysql_native_password` in my.cnf.

+## Common Problem

+- When using `Supervisor` and `docker`, you need to use the foreground mode or it will not start properly.
+- `SMProxy@access denied for user` Please check if the account password in `serve.json` is the same as that configured in the service code.
+- `SMProxy@Database config dbname write is not exists! ` Please change the `dbname` entry in `database.json` to your business database name.
+- Do not configure `localhost` for database `host`.
+- Start the database connection timeout.
+Please check the database configuration.
+If it is normal, please lower the `startConns` or increase the `timeout` item in `database.json`.
+- `Reach max connections!
+Cann't pending fetch!` Appropriately increase `maxSpareConns` or increase the `timeout` entry in `database.json`.

 ## Community